-Raclette de Savoie Cheese
+Raclette de Savoie PGI Protected Geographical Indication

 Raclette de Savoie is a pressed, uncooked cheese from France.
 It is made from raw or heat-treated cow's milk.
 The cheese is traditionally matured for a minimum of eight weeks.
 It has a washed rind that is yellow to brown and a paste that is white to straw-yellow.
 Raclette de Savoie is known for its firm and tender texture, becoming creamy and melting when heated.
 The cheese is typically sold in wheel form, but can also be sliced into wedges or prepackaged for consumers.
 It is linked to the Savoie region's rich history of livestock farming and cheese-making expertise.